cloud-partners/oci-MapR/README.md

 ## Scaling

-Modify the env-vars file prior to deployment and modify the number of data nodes to scale your cluster dynamically.
+Modify the "variables.tf" file prior to deployment and set the number of data nodes to scale your cluster dynamically.

-	export TF_VAR_nodecount="5"
+	## Specify number of Data Node Hosts here
+	variable "nodecount" { default = "5" }

 The above deploys a 5 node cluster.